 How to build and host (for free!) a mock API from data on a CSV file using RAW

 In this example, we are going to build an API that reads data from a CSV file.
 This data will then be hosted as a REST API.
 For this, we are going to be using RAW, a platform to quickly build and host APIs.
-To follow along, you will need an account, which you can create and use for free here if you don't have one already.

 Let's get started!